jonnonz1/nz-statute-book/acts/public/2003/land-transport-management-act-2003.md

   (b) must, subject to the Public Finance Act 1989, specify any additional expected funding for land transport activities, including (but not limited to) any money that Parliament may appropriate for the purpose.

 ### 69 Status of GPS on land transport
-To avoid doubt, a GPS on land transport is not—
-  (a) a direction for the purposes of Part 3 of the Crown Entities Act 2004; or (b) a legislative instrument for the purposes of the Legislation Act 2012; or (c) a disallowable instrument for the purposes of the Legislation Act 2012.
+To avoid doubt, a GPS on land transport is not a direction for the purposes of Part 3 of the Crown Entities Act 2004.

 ### 70 Agency to give effect to GPS on land transport in respect of funding of land transport system
 (1) The Agency must give effect to the GPS on land transport when performing its functions under subpart 1 of Part 2 in respect of land transport planning and funding.